Continuity.

 The misread

 Sometimes the answer is better discipline.
-Usually the gap is earlier: no layer owns what should happen after the signal is already known.
+Usually the gap is earlier: nothing owns what should happen after the signal is already known.
+Not marketing, which goes to everyone on a schedule.
+This reaches one person because something specific happened, or failed to.

 Follow-through surfaces